Pulmonary Critical Care needed in Englewood, FL

 Englewood Community Hospital, Englewood, FL

-The hospital is an accredited Chest Pain Center, Primary Stroke Center and Joint Commission Top Performer on Key Quality Measures.
-Englewood Community provides a full range of services including cardiology, emergency, joint care and orthopedics, general surgery, ophthalmology, urology, gynecology, digital mammography, gastroenterology and teleneurology.
+The hospital has earned eight consecutive “A” Patient Safety rankings by The Leapfrog Group and is an accredited Chest Pain Center with PCI and Primary Stroke Center, providing a full range of services including cardiology, emergency, joint care and orthopedics, general surgery, urology, gynecology, digital mammography, gastroenterology and teleneurology.

 The hospital is proud of its high patient satisfaction scores and strives to create a culture that fosters compassion and kindness.
 For more information, visit www.EnglewoodCommHospital.com.